Fair-Share-MA/EVA-CLI/README.md

 ## Comparision overrides:

-A comparision override is a ket value pair that overrides the string matching algorithm normally used.
+A comparision override is a key value pair that overrides the string matching algorithm normally used.
 For example:

 ```
-{
+"comparision_overrides": {
     "voter id": ["voter_id", "voter_registration_id"]
 }
 ```